 Fraud.
 Persons who commit fraud are disqualified from receiving GA for a period of 120 days (see Ordinance § 6.4, "Fraud").
 The Administrator shall give recipients written notice that they are ineligible as soon as the Administrator has sufficient knowledge and information to render a decision.
-If the disqualification for fraud is issued before the expiration of a grant of assistance, the period of ineligibility shall commence on the day following the end of the period covered by the grant of assistance.
-If fraud is discovered after the period covered by the grant of assistance has expired, the period of ineligibility will commence on the day of the written notice of ineligibility.
+If the disqualification for fraud is issued before the expiration of a grant of assistance, the period of ineligibility shall commence on the day following the end of the period covered by the grant of assistance has expired, the period of ineligibility will commence on the day of the written notice of ineligibility.